run2bizdocs/docs-1/en/docs/faq.md

-Title: Frequently Asked Questions
+Title: Frequently Asked Questions - FAQ

-# Frequently Asked Questions
+# Frequently Asked Questions - FAQ

 ???
 Question "How are documents ranked at the time of SOLR knowledge base search?"
     To rank the documents at the time of the search, Solr generates a score for each document.